 My secondary school was situated at the other end of the road I lived on and was just visible from my parent’s bedroom window.
 It was set on quite a steep hill meaning that one side of the school had an extra level built into the hillside, and it had a central forum where large gatherings and assemblies took place, with all the classrooms built on a loop surrounding this.
 The school opened just as I transferred to high school meaning it was brand new; the old, dilapidated school it had replaced was being knocked down a few metres away from the shiny, new building.

 I was half way through Year 10 (USA 9th Grade) when a virus decided to chow down on the protective tissue surrounding my brain.
 Given that our GP’s surgery was closed for the day and no other medical aid would physically come to us unless my condition grew significantly worse, we couldn’t get proof that I had, indeed, suffered such a serious illness.
-Unsurprisingly the school was skeptical as to my plight without the necessary proof, and stipulated that I still sat my GCSE biology exam just one week after first falling ill.
+Unsurprisingly the school was sceptical as to my plight without the necessary proof, and stipulated that I still sat my GCSE biology exam just one week after first falling ill.
 The school also stipulated that I wear my uniform, including the stuffy and uncomfortable blazer, but assured my mum that I would be provided with a well ventilated room and access to drinking water.

 A couple of days after first falling ill I started to revise as much as I could, which in all honesty wasn’t much.
 I felt so rotten I don’t think I took much of it in anyway.
 Come the day of the exam I hauled myself out of bed early, ate a little breakfast, pulled on my uniform, and went to school.
 I was put in one of the hottest rooms in the building where none of the windows opened, and I wasn’t even allowed to get water from the tap outside.
 To make matters worse another girl sitting the same exam had also been ill, and therefore was in the same room as me.
 She turned up extremely late without her uniform and I was made to wait to start the exam until she arrived.
 All I remember of the paper is wanting to use it as a pillow for my aching head and stumbling out over an hour later wanting nothing more than to be left in peace.